New research identifies a climate signature in rivers globally

 The authors show that regardless of all other potential controls on river profiles, streamflow characteristics have a dominant effect on the final profile shape.
 They demonstrate that the differences in the climatic expression of streamflow explain the variations in profile shape across climatic regions in their database.

-Dr Katerina Michaelides, also from Bristol’s School of Geographical Sciences, who led the research added: “Traditional theory included in textbooks for decades describes that river long profiles evolve to be concave up.
+Dr Katerina Michaelides, also from Bristol’s School of Geographical Sciences and Cabot Institute for the Environment, who led the research added: “Traditional theory included in textbooks for decades describes that river long profiles evolve to be concave up.
 Existing theories are biased towards observations made in humid rivers, which are far better studied and more represented in published research than dryland rivers.

 “Our study shows that many river profiles around the world are not concave up and that straighter profiles tend to be more common in arid environments.”